braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/ios_sdk_integration.md

 {% alert note %}
 - `BrazeManager` is an `NSObject` class and not a struct, so it can conform to ABK delegates such as the `ABKInAppMessageUIDelegate`.
-- The `Brazemanager` is a singleton class by design to ensure that only one instance of this class will be used.
+- The `BrazeManager` is a singleton class by design to ensure that only one instance of this class will be used.
 This is done to provide a unified point of access to the object.
 {% endalert %}

 1. Add a static variable named _shared_ that initializes the `BrazeManager` class.
 This is guaranteed to be lazily initiated only once.